Green snail

 Green snail is a helicid snail that has a globular, thin and translucent shell of 3 to 4 whorls.
 It has an approximate height of 27 mm and width of 27 mm.
 The colour of the snail is generally pale, but it can often become dark green with maturity.
 Juvenile snails have an olive-green shell while mature snails have an olive-brown shell.

-The damage caused by the snail includes a 'windowpane' effect on young leaves as well as holes in leaves resulting from feeding.
+The snail causes damage similar to the common garden snail, which includes a ‘windowpane’ effect when it penetrates shallowly on young leaves as well as holes in leaves resulting from feeding.

 Adult green snail